 … there was nothing illaudable about being a Victorian Mason, any more than it was improper to enjoy membership of a tricycle club.
 But … this narrative is about the bad guys, and about one in particular who went rotten, and what that did to the rest of the barrel.
 Beyond that, I have no opinion on Freemasonry, no animosity towards it … My interest in Masonry is only inasmuch as it relates to ‘the mystery of Jack the Ripper’.

 Perhaps you know Bruce Robinson from his early acting career, playing Benvolio in Franco Zeffirelli’s 1968 Romeo and Juliet.
-He went on to become a successful, cult classic writer and director.
+He went on to become a successful, cult-classic writer and director of Withnail and I, among others.
 Recently, he spent a decade obsessively researching Jack the Ripper, claiming to have conclusively unmasked the culprit.

 They All Love Jack is Robinson’s dense yet page-turning, rambling yet intelligent study of what he believes to be at the heart of the Jack the Ripper story.
 In exhaustive detail, he dismantles previously accepted narratives, theories, and official lines.
 His obsession is not that of other ‘Ripperologists’ – those devoted to the study of the Ripper mystery.
 This is because Robinson claims it’s not much of a mystery at all, rather a conspiracy – that the investigation was purposely obfuscated to hide the Ripper’s identity.
 The hefty but surprisingly fast-reading book is his rebuttal to Ripperology, and makes his case for composer and singer Michael Maybrick, brother of another Ripper suspect, James Maybrick.